-The Canadian National Survey of Online Learning and Distance Education in public post-secondary education aims to track the status and development of online and distance learning across Canada.
+The Canadian National Online and Digital Learning Survey aims to track the status and development of online, distance and digital learning in public post-secondary education across Canada.

-In the USA, the Babson Survey Research Group (BSRG) https://www.onlinelearningsurvey.com/ and the Federal Department of Education have been surveying institutions and collecting this kind of data for more than 10 years.
-These annual surveys have recorded rapid growth in online learning and identified policies and directions being taken by U.S. universities and colleges.
+In the USA, the Babson Survey Research Group (BSRG) and the Federal Department of Education have been surveying pot-secondary institutions and collecting data on online and distance learning for more than 10 years.
+These annual surveys have recorded rapid growth in online learning and identified and informed policies and directions being taken by U.S. universities and colleges.
 Institutional planners, state higher education officials and the media have made heavy use of the annual survey reports.

 Until 2017, there had been no such tracking of online and distance learning in Canada.

 Thanks to the leadership of Dr. Tony Bates and efforts of other Canadian independent researchers, who worked closely with researchers from the Babson Survey Research Group and the Western Co-operative for Educational Technology (WCET) the first Canadian National Survey of Online Learning and Distance Education was conducted in 2017.
 Invitations for participation were extended to 203 Canadian public post-secondary institutions and there was an excellent response rate (67%) to this first Canadian survey.
 The findings show that online learning is alive and well and has been steadily increasing at a rate of 10% -15% per annum, and two-thirds of Canada’s post-secondary institutions identified online learning as very or extremely important to their future plans.
 The results of the survey were publicly launched on 17 October, 2017 at the ICDE World Congress on Online Learning in Toronto.

 The results from 2018 are available in the Publications section

 The 2018 Survey had an 80% response rate, with 187 institutions responding!